-After being at the military encampment for ten months, Tom's Quartermasters Corps of the Headquarters Detachment in the 30th Division left the gates of Camp Sevier on the approximate date of May 7, 1918.
+After being at the military encampment for ten months, Tom’s Quartermasters Corps of the Headquarters Detachment in the 30th Division left the gates of Camp Sevier on approximately May 7, 1918.
 They would begin traveling to the battlefields of Europe.

 While on a troop train northward from Greenville toward his being processed for an overseas embarkation, he included these words in a letter to his mother:

 We left camp about midday . . . just passed Charlotte going north.
 Don’t know our destination but we hardly leave this side for a week or two.
 We are well fixed on a tourist car with three men to a section . . .
 I didn’t have much notice of my transfer and departure.
 Only received a copy of orders about 6 o’clock yesterday . . .
 Received my pay this morning about 15 minutes before we fell in . . .
 Am glad that now I have a chance to go across.
 It will be hard but the dullness of Camp Sevier was about to get me.